itikadi/emogeav1/README.md

 The current **implementation** of EMOGEA is in R (this repository).
 The **output** from any of the implementations can be explored either in R or Python.

-To install the package, type in the R console:
+To install the package, type the following in the R console:
 ```R
 devtools::install_github("itikadi/emogeav1", build_vignettes = TRUE)
 ```